DrLutzi/wakfu-theme-manager/README.md

 **Import folder**: imports a folder containing a theme, or a folder containing several theme folders (in which case there will be as many themes imported as there are valid theme folders).

 **Import zip**: imports a .zip archive containing a theme.
-If this does not work, make sure you meet the requirements (and please notify me).
+If this does not work, make sure you meet the requirements (and please notify me on discord: Lutzi#3767).

 **Import link**: imports a link where your theme is stored, as a .zip archive.
 Again, if this does not work for some links, please notify me.